BachPhu/Obsidian-Notes/Blender/Blender Shortcuts.md

 Ctrl + Middle Mouse - to move around graph editor
 X - and mouse on the oject to delete
 Ctrl + Right Mouse - add another keyframe

+# Trouble w UV Unwrapping
+- Alt + N, set from face, Alt + N, merge, try again
+- In UV window, got to select, select overlap to check
+- or A, merge by distance